anup1384/parse-server-example/README.md

 # Prerequisites

 * An existing Kubernetes cluster is up and running.
-* Knowledge of Docker &  Kubernetes and its object types like StatefulSets, DaemonSet, PersistentVolumes & init container.
-* Knowledge about Helm chart
+* Helm setup and chart
 * jenkins- for build and deployment
 * Docker registry hub, you can use any other registry like, ECR, GCR.